Othryades/Othryades.github.io/README.md

 <img src="preview.gif" alt="product-screenshot" title="Social Media Links Show case" height="400"/>

-Also this project it is a great way to share your social media links with your friends and followers with a single link.
+This project it is a great way to share your social media links with your friends and followers with a single link.

 ### Built With

-* 🌲 Vue.js
+* Vue.js 3
+* 📦 Pnpm
 * 🐙 Github Actions
-* 💻 VS Code
-* 📦 Pnpm

 <!-- GETTING STARTED -->
 ## Getting Started